Young readers will soon encounter an adventure story that intertwines conservation themes.

 St Swithun’s Prep School is set to host the book launch of Dancing Sloths soon.
 Further details regarding the launch will be revealed by the school.

-Talking about the new book, Louise Caldwell said: "I write so that children can discover beautiful wild places, to highlight these places need protecting and most importantly to motivate children to become confident change makers.
+Talking about the new book, Louise said: "I write so that children can discover beautiful wild places, to highlight these places need protecting and most importantly to motivate children to become confident change makers.

 "Writing for children allows me to have an impact beyond the classroom, to spark an interest, to generate curiosity, to create that excitement when a child discovers something new.
 I hope my writing connects children to nature, there would be something very special about that."